WindJammer6/35.-Star-Wars-Reinforcement-Learning/README.md

 But, I will open this phenomenon to your interpretation and future experiments.

+I didnt have the luxury to test the environments with other RL algorithms, but let me know if anyone did (though I assume they should more or less work similarly in finding the planets (since thats the ultimate goal in the various scenarios with slight differences in cumulative rewards)).
+Since in all my experiments i just used SB3's PPO only.

 talk about the future phase 4 and 5, and possibly using LLMs.
 Might do it when free